codewithashurai/sqlserver2posresql-data-reconciliator/README.md

 - **CSV Reports:**
   - Mismatched rows exported to CSV in the configured output directory.
 - **Database Table:**
-  - Optionally, mismatches are stored in a PostgreSQL table (`public.schema_mismatches`).
+  - Optionally, mismatches are stored in a PostgreSQL table (`public.DataReconciliator_schemas ,public.DataReconciliator_details`).
 - **Logs:**
   - All actions, warnings, and errors are logged and viewable in the UI.